AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    >[!NOTE]
    >
    >If using AEM 6.4+ the location of Workflow has changed.
-See [here for more details.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/workflows-best-practices.html#LocationsWorkflowModels)
+See [here for more details.](https://docs.adobe.com/content/help/en/experience-manager-65/developing/extending-aem/extending-workflows/workflows-best-practices.html)

    If using AEM 6.4+ the workflow model is created under `/conf/global/settings/workflow/models`.
-Repeat the above steps with the /conf directory and add a sub-folder named `aem-guides` and move the `content-approval-workflow` beneath it.
+Repeat the above steps with the /conf directory and add a subfolder named `aem-guides` and move the `content-approval-workflow` beneath it.

    ![Modern workflow definition location](./assets/develop-aem-projects/modern-workflow-definition-location.png) Location of workflow model in 6.4+

 1. Introduced in AEM 6.3 is the ability to add Workflow Stages to a given workflow.
 The stages will appear to the user from the Inbox on the Workflow Info tab.
 It will show the user the current stage in the workflow as well as the stages preceding and following it.

-   To configure the stages open up the Page Properties dialog from the SideKick.
+   To configure the stages, open up the Page Properties dialog from the SideKick.
 The fourth tab is labeled "Stages".
 Add the following values to configure the three stages of this workflow:

     1. Edit Content
     1. Approval